The Boulevard Medical Practice

 Please do not ask to see a doctor out of hours unless you genuinely cannot wait until the surgery re-opens.

 Call 999 in an emergency.
 Please note chest pains and/or shortness of breath constitute an emergency.

 You can also access health care advice through NHS Choices at WWW.NHS.UK

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 In case of a life threatening emergency, please dial 999.

-PLEASE NOTE: The surgery will be closed on Thursday 2nd June and Friday 3rd June 2022 for Spring Bank and Platinum Jubilee Bank Holiday and will re open on Monday 6th June from 8am. - Please order your prescription early if needs be.
+PLEASE NOTE: The surgery will be closed on Monday 29th August 2022 for Bank Holiday and will re open on Tuesday 30th August from 8am.

 For more information about the date and times of closure, click here.

 Why Are GP Practices Still Working Differently?